David Knox (businessman)

-David John Wissler Knox is an Australian oil and gas industry executive and former chief executive officer and managing director of Santos Limited.
+David John Wissler Knox is an Australian oil and gas industry executive and former chief executive officer and managing director of Santos.
 Knox is originally from Edinburgh, Scotland and is considered to be one of South Australia's most influential people.

 Career

-Knox was appointed to Santos CEO and MD positions in July 2008 after joining the company the previous year.
+Knox was appointed to Santos' CEO and MD positions in July 2008 after joining the company the previous year.
 Knox was previously managing director for BP Developments in Australasia from 2003 to 2007.
 He has worked for BP in the United Kingdom and Pakistan, and has held management and engineering positions at ARCO and Shell in the USA, Netherlands, the United Kingdom and Norway.
 In August 2015 Knox announced that he would be leaving his leadership positions at Santos as soon as a successor had been appointed.
-As of 2016, Knox is the Chairman of the Australian Petroleum Production and Exploration Association (APPEA).
+As of 2016, Knox is the Chairman of the Australian Petroleum Production and Exploration Association (APPEA). and Deputy Chair of the CSIRO.

 Coal seam gas

 On his appointment to MD in 2008 Knox announced that coal seam gas production would become a key focus.
 This followed on from the work of his predecessor, John Ellice-Flint.
 As of September 2014, the Gladstone LNG project is approaching completion as the company's future gas gateway to export markets.
 Knox has remained optimistic about the project reaching completion in time to deliver first shipments in 2015.

 Knox has defended coal seam gas in response to protesters involved with the Lock the Gate Alliance and the Wilderness Society who have raised concerns about soil and water contamination from fracking.
 He believes that coal seam gas provides a way forward to a low-carbon economy due to it burning at least 50% cleaner than coal.
 He has described coal seam gas opposition as misinformed, lacking in understanding and in some cases "deliberately pushed by people who will never support the resources industry."